 You can help facilitate more effective communication during the intervention by avoiding labels like “junkie” or “alcoholic.”
 Keep the intervention group to a core group of people.
 Having too many people there can make the person feel overwhelmed.
 Try to keep your personal feelings in check to avoid having your emotions derail the event.

-Get Support from Our Team Before Staging an Intervention
+Get Support from Our Team at Arkview Recovery Center Before Staging an Intervention

 If you are considering staging an intervention for a loved one struggling with addiction, our Arkview Recovery team can help.
 We have the resources and expertise to help your intervention go as smoothly as possible.
-Reach out to our team today for more information by calling 717.744.0756 or completing our secure online form.
+Contact our team today for more information by calling 717.744.0756 or completing our secure online form.